MicrosoftDocs/Viva/Viva/experience-insight.md

 [Prerequisites](/viva/pulse/setup-admin-access/prerequisites-and-admin-roles)

-## Viva Glint: Use organization-wide surveys to support employees
+## Viva Glint: Understand the employee voice with organization-wide surveys
-Viva Glint provides a comprehensive approach to understanding employee voice and related ambient signals such as social sentiment and collaboration patterns.
+Viva Glint provides a comprehensive approach to understanding employee voice and related signals such as social sentiment and collaboration patterns.
+With Viva Glint, you have the platform to capture the broadest set of direct and indirect signals and leverage next-generation AI to recommend actions to improve engagement and business performance.
+Viva Glint helps connect the dots from insight to action and offer recommendations based on feedback from Viva Glint surveys.

 ![Glint reporting](media/glint-reporting.png)